exercism/elixir/exercises/practice/leap/.approaches/introduction.md

 ```elixir
 rem(year, 5) == 0 and not rem(year, 100) == 0 or rem(year, 400) == 0
 ```
-In the [boolean operators appraoch][operators-approach] we discuss the details of the solution.
+In the [boolean operators approach][operators-approach] we discuss the details of the solution.
-It includes variations of the operators and their precendence.
+It includes variations of the operators and their precedence.

 ## Approach: multiple clause function